 Writing messages to the serial port was another issue.
 I knew I wanted to create

-that each type of packet would extend.
+a base record that each type of packet would extend.
 The hope was that I could

 use that inheritance to leverage polymorphism.
 In Ada, you can declare